Is Rocky Point Safe?

 Emergency Roadside Assistance

 Mexico Federal Highways are patrolled by the Green Angels, who will help stranded motorists.
 They will likely be the ones who help you if you have car troubles.
 Also, if you have a Mexico insurance policy with Mexpro, it comes with roadside assistance.
-Look for the MexVisit® on your policy.
+Look for the MexVisit® terms and conditions with your policy.

 In the event of an emergency call: 066 on your cell, or 1-800-841-1801.